|

 position dominated the city and river, but the specific siting

-To the majority of visitors to the Tower of London the resident
+was influenced by the Roman city wall To the majority of visitors to the Tower of London the resident

 ravens appear to be just oversized black birds similar in appearance